jessewdouglas/abitlost/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+Binary distributions for Windows may include object files from the Cygwin project.
+The Cygwin DLL and utilities are copyright (C) Cygwin authors.
+Source code and licensing terms for the Cygwin project are available at <https://cygwin.com/>.